cobbler/cobbler/docs/cobbler-conf.rst

 proxy_url_int
 =============
-Internal proxy - used by systems to reach cobbler for kickstarts.
+Internal proxy - used by systems to reach Cobbler for kickstarts.

 E.g.: proxy_url_int: ``http://10.0.0.1:8080``